When searching for natural cleaners for your home, no doubt you come across a lot of ways to use white vinegar for cleaning.

-If you are doing just a normal weekly clean with no tough stains then leave some 100g of sodium bicarbonate in the toilet whilst you clean the rest of the bathroom (20-30 minutes) then add 50ml/g of citric acid.
+If you are doing just a normal weekly clean with no tough stains then leave 50ml/g of citric acid in the toilet whilst you clean the rest of the bathroom (20-30 minutes).

-Give your toilet a wash with the mix and a cloth and you are done.
+Give your toilet a wash with a cloth and you are done.
 Sparkling toilet.

 This was my absolute, most favourite discovery with citric acid.

 I have been trying to reduce my single use plastic when it comes to laundry but for the life of me could not find an effective stain remover that was not in a plastic bottle.
 I tried a couple of sticks, but they failed miserably at helping Olivia and Penny’s food stains particularly chocolate.

 I had a bottle from when I box dyed my hair that was squeezy but had a small opening so I could squirt my mix on just the stain and in true zero waste fashion I gave it a good wash and that bottle now is living it’s second life as my stain remover bottle.

 The mix is 110ml of warm water to 10ml of citric acid (I use the liquid for this).
 Give the mix a good shake to mix and you’re ready.

 Apply to the stain and gently rub the stain either with an old cloth or in my case (another repurpose) is an old toothbrush.